-Is Thailand becoming an ageing population?The fertility rate in Thailand plays a huge role in determining the prospective age structure which is hinted towards a decline in infant population and an increase in the ageing population.
-The ageing population could exceed that of the infant population, driving the Thai society to cope with possible workforce issues and population management.
-Owing to an exponential decline in fertility rate, the Thai society has entered the territory of becoming an aged society, with an increasing share of Thai population older than 65 since 2015.
+Is Thailand becoming an aging population?The fertility rate in Thailand plays a considerable role in determining the prospective age structure, hinting toward a decline in the infant population and an increase in the aging population.
+Ultimately, the aging population has the possibility to exceed that of the infant population, driving the Thai society to cope with possible workforce issues and population management.
+With a projected exponential decline in fertility rates, Thai society has become an aging society, signaled by the increasing share of the population older than 65 since 2015.

 Thai household financesThailand was ranked eleventh in Asia in terms of inequality as measured by the Gini index, following Nepal in 2020.
 The annual income among Thai households seemed to vary exceptionally as a result of income inequality.
 The drastic differences between the lower-class and upper-class household income in Thailand resulted from current local administrations and long-term economic processes that had not benefited the rural population as much as the urban population.
 Regarding household expenditure in Thailand, most of the spending went towards consumer goods, food and drinks, and home furniture.

 The immigrant population in ThailandThailand has always been a hub for migration, which eventually led to an inward migration flow that coincided with a 10-year economic boom from 1987 to 1996.
 Although migration trends are usually unpredictable, Thailand has shown increasing migration in the past two and a half decades due to job opportunities.
 As a result, migration and the influx of foreign direct investments have also led to differences in wages and remittances between Thailand and its neighboring countries.